Earnings Power Value (EPV): Definition and Simple Calculation

 Earnings Power Value (EPV) estimates the value of a business based on sustainable earnings and an appropriate capitalization rate (1/discount rate).
 It assumes current earnings are sustainable indefinitely (no growth).

-Exact formula used in code
+Exact formula used

 Where τ=taxRate = 0.25; ebitdPerShareTTM is used; WACC is required and validated.